Provably Faster Gradient Descent via Long Steps: Introduction

 \section{Introduction}

-This work proposes a new analysis technique for gradient descent, establishing provably better convergence rates for smooth, convex optimization than the prior state-of-art textbook proofs.
-Our theory allows for nonconstant stepsize policies, periodically taking larger steps that may violate the monotone decrease in objective value typically needed by analysis.
+{ This work proposes a new analysis technique for gradient descent, establishing a path toward provably better convergence guarantees for smooth, convex optimization than is possible with existing approaches based on constant stepsizes.
+Instead,} our theory allows for nonconstant stepsize policies, periodically taking larger steps that may violate the monotone decrease in objective value typically needed by analysis.
 In fact, contrary to the common intuition, we show periodic long steps, which may increase the objective value in the short term, provably speed up convergence in the long term, with increasingly large gains as longer and longer steps are periodically included.
 This bears a similarity to accelerated momentum methods, which also depart from ensuring a monotone objective decrease at every iteration.